BertilBraun/Algorithmic-Trading/README.md

 optional arguments:
   -h, --help            show this help message and exit --live                run live trading
-  -from FROM, --fromDate FROM
+  -from FROMDATE, --fromDate FROMDATE
-                        date to start backtesting from formatted YYYY-MM-DD -to TO, --toDate TO    date to end backtesting from formatted YYYY-MM-DD -tz TIMEZONE, --timezone TIMEZONE
+                        date to start backtesting from formatted YYYY-MM-DD -to TODATE, --toDate TODATE
+                        date to end backtesting from formatted YYYY-MM-DD -tz TIMEZONE, --timezone TIMEZONE
-                        timezone to use default is UTC -t TICKERS [TICKERS ...], --tickers TICKERS [TICKERS ...] tickers to use
+                        timezone to use default is UTC -sc STARTCASH, --startcash STARTCASH
+                        the amount of cash to start with default is $100,000 -t TICKERS [TICKERS ...], --tickers TICKERS [TICKERS ...] tickers to use
 ```